aeternity/aeternity/docs/installation.md

 ### Win32 (Native)

-Win32 binaries run as native Windows application and support CUDA mining.
+Win32 binaries run as native Windows applications and support CUDA mining.
 CLI control of the node is not yet supported.

 Installation: